Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 ### Staking DOT

-The workflow is both user- and ANKR-driven.
-The user part is Step 1 through 3, while the ANKR part is Step 3 through 5.
-User interacts with ANKR and Polkadot via the ANKR frontend.
+The workflow is both user and Ankr-driven.
+The user part is Steps 1–3, the Ankr part is Steps 3–5.
+User interacts with Ankr and Polkadot via the Ankr Earn Dashboard.

-Due to Polkadot backend architecture, we currently do not disclose our API endpoints to avoid scams or unregulated heavy traffic to the ANKR backend.
+Due to Polkadot backend architecture, we currently do not disclose our API endpoints to avoid scams or unregulated heavy traffic to the Ankr backend.

-1. User requests the ANKR deposit address via the ANKR backend.
+1. User requests the Ankr deposit address via the Ankr backend.

-2. User sends DOTs to the obtained ANKR deposit address via the ANKR backend.
+2. User sends DOTs to the obtained Ankr deposit address via the Ankr backend.

-3. User sends their extrinsic id to the ANKR backend.
+3. User sends their extrinsic id to the Ankr backend.
+In Substate, an extrinsic is a piece of information that comes from outside the chain and is included in a block.

 4. Once the transaction has been finalized, the user can see their DOT balance on the StakeFi page the stake was made from.

-5. ANKR backend monitor deposits to the ANKR deposit address.
+5. Ankr backend monitor deposits to the Ankr deposit address.
 Once new DOTs are available for staking, the backend:
-   1. Transfer the DOTs to one of our treasury accounts if necessary.
+   1. Transfers the DOTs to one of the Ankr dedicated accounts if necessary.
-   2. Bond DOTs for staking
+   2. Bonds DOTs for staking.
-   3. Constantly nominate a subset of validators.
+   3. Constantly nominates a subset of validators.

 ### Claiming aDOTb

 The workflow is user-driven.
-User interacts with ANKR and Polkadot via ANK frontend.
+User interacts with Ankr and Polkadot via ANK frontend.

 1. User sees their claimable balance on the DOT staking dashboard.
-The balance is obtained from the ANKR backend; the user `address` is extracted from their Polkadot.js wallet; `claimable` is the amount that can be currently claimed and is an aggregate of the stake and reward.
+The balance is obtained from the Ankr backend; the user `address` is extracted from their Polkadot.js wallet; `claimable` is the amount that can be currently claimed and is an aggregate of the stake and reward.

 2. User sees their staking history on the DOT staking dashboard.

 3. For claimable aDOTb, the user sees a suggestion to claim them.
 In order to claim, the user must unlock and connect their Metamask or another compatible Ethereum wallet to the Ethereum network.

-4. When claiming, the user sees the claming form and inputs the amount of aDOTb to be claimed along with the user’s Ethereum address.
-By default, ANKR suggests the max possible claim and address from the connected user’s Ethereum wallet.
+4. When claiming, the user sees the claiming form and inputs the amount of aDOTb to be claimed along with the user’s Ethereum address.
+By default, Ankr suggests the max possible claim and address from the connected user’s Ethereum wallet.
-   Upon claim confirmation, the user interacts with Polkadot.js extension to send a request to the ANKR backend to get a notarization signature.
-To send the request, the user needs to include a signature in it.
-The signature is created by signing the marshalled message `<Bytes>StakeFi Signed Message:\n[POLKADOT_PUBLIC_KEY_HEX]\n[ETHEREUM_ADDRESS]\n[CURRENT_TIMESTAMP]</Bytes>`.
-The resulting signature is included in the request.
+   Upon claim confirmation, the user interacts with the Polkadot.js extension to send a request to the Ankr backend to get a notarization signature.
+To send the request, the user creates a signature and includes it in the request.

 6. The `claim` object in the reply contains the following fields: